Sebastianhju/Runeterra-5e/Items/Rare Items.md

 **Haste**: The cooldowns of your runes and items are reduced by 12 seconds.

-**Kindles Health**: You gain maximum hit points equal to one hit dice.
+**Health**: You gain maximum hit points equal to half your hit dice.

 You gain a +1 to medicine and animal handling checks.